eNVy93/ProfileApp/README.md

+## Hands on task.
+React Native mobile app.

+A simple profile app consisting of two views: Home and Profile.
+Flex box used for layout, AsyncStorage was used to store text-field data and to retrieve it after the app is reopened.
+Also api.openweathermap.org API was used to get temperature informaton.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).